Jizzyjay/git-clone/README.md

 -   🚀 Filter Repos on the Client
 -   🎭 Learn behind the scenes for authentication
 -   🐛 Error handling (both on the server and on the client)
+-   🎃 At the end DEPLOY like a pro for FREE!
+-   ⏳ And much more!

+### Setup .env file